-More fine art than collectible, "Fierce Roaring Tiger", made circa 1925 by the Pompeian Bronze Company, in wonderful original condition.
+More fine art than collectible, this fierce Roaring Tiger, made circa 1925 by the Pompeian Bronze Company, in wonderful original condition.
 Electroformed, figural, bronze-clad (bronze over plaster).
-Most likely made for use as a statue or statuette for the mantle or bookshelf — but it could also be used as a single bookend, a coffee table figurine, or a paperweight.
 Gorgeous dark-chocolate patina.
-The fighting stance of this tiger reminds us of a particular pair of tigers just down the road, so some sidebar...
+Most likely intended for use as a statuette for the mantle or bookshelf; could also be used as a single bookend, a coffee table figurine, or a paperweight.
+While no direct relation, the fighting stance of this tiger brings to mind a particular pair of life-size bronze tigers just down the road from us, so some sidebar...

 PRINCETON UNIVERSITY TIGERS